 Another test measures how much urine you release when you go, versus how much remains in your bladder.
 Your doctor will use a catheter (a thin, sterile tube) or do an ultrasound to see if you’re still holding pee.
 If you are, it could mean something is blocking your urinary tract.
 It could also mean there’s a nerve or muscle problem in your bladder.

 Your doctor might need more information to diagnose your condition.
-If so, she’ll perform what’s known as a special test.
+If so, they’ll perform what’s known as a special test.
 This might include one of the following:

 - Cystogram.
 This is an X-ray of your bladder in action.
 Your doctor will use a catheter to inject dye into your urethra (the short tube that carries urine out of your body) and bladder.
-When you pee, she can see what happens, as well as if there are any problems.
+When you pee, they can see what happens, as well as if there are any problems.

 - Cystoscopy.
 Your doctor will insert a slender tube with a tiny lens into your urethra to check it out, as well as the lining of your bladder.

 - Pelvic ultrasound or renal ultrasound.
 This provides a picture that shows anything unusual about your urinary tract or genitals.

 - Urodynamic testing.
 Your bladder is filled with water, via a catheter.
 At the same time, a monitor measures the pressure that builds against your bladder walls.
 It also tests the strength of the muscle that controls the urine flow from your bladder.
 This helps to gauge what type of urinary incontinence you have.